 The Teacher Loan Forgiveness application is wordy.
 It’s easy to make mistakes when you’re filling out the form.
 Avoid these common errors on the form itself to avoid delays:

 - Submitting the application before the five-year mark results in automatic denial.

 - The CAO may forget to include their official title.
 Triple-check their entry box in section five before sending it in to ensure a full title is present.

 - Your teaching dates must be current and specific to what is in your file.
 Include the month, day and year for the beginning and ending dates.
 Don’t put in “present” as this will result in rejection.

 - Middle school teachers or those who work in blended schools like K-8 often select “Elementary School.”
-This is because they consider secondary school to be only high school.
-The type of school you select on the application must be what’s documented by the state.
+This is because they typically consider secondary education to be only high school grade level.
+However, the type of school you select on the application must be what's documented by the state.
 You can get this information from your Human Resources Department.

 If you make a mistake on the application and it’s denied, you can always submit a new one.
 But you can avoid that and save yourself some time by verifying the information on the application before submission.

 Consider other forms of student loan repayment

 While the TLFP is helpful, it may not be the right loan cancellation program for your undergraduate or graduate degree student loans.
 The Public Service Loan Forgiveness Program (PSLF) offers forgiveness for federal student loans after ten years of qualifying loan payments under an eligible repayment plan.